dearplain/goloader/README.md

 **Make sure you're using go >= 1.8.**

-First, execute the following command.
-Goloader relies on the internal package, which is forbidden by the Go compiler.
+First, execute the following command, then do build and test.
+This is because Goloader relies on the internal package, which is forbidden by the Go compiler.
 ```
 cp -r $GOROOT/src/cmd/internal $GOROOT/src/cmd/objfile
 ```